Covid, The Organs, The Brain, & A Personal StoryMar 11, 2022

 After the menstrual "shedding", I felt, truly, like a new person.
 I felt remarkably better in a way much more palpable than my typical post-menstrual time mood & energy shift.

 The pelvis is often "last" (sometimes forgotten, so sad!), and here I was seeing this phenomenon.
-This cycle continued in a more mild / harder to track manner throughout my next cycle as well.
+This cycle continued in a milder / harder-to-track manner throughout my next cycle as well.

 - Many who were already experiencing depression spiraled deeper down (and / or possibly began experiencing new symptoms such as anxiety, I believe anxiety and depression exist on a long spectrum)